syncfusion/Xamarin-ExpenseAnalysis/README.md

    Refer this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key#xamarinforms) for more information.

-3. Set any one of the platform specific project (iOS, Android, UWP, macOS) as a startup project.
+3. Set any one of the platform specific projects (iOS, Android, UWP, macOS) as a startup project.
 4. Clean and build the application.
 5. Run the application.

-## License: ##
+## License ##

 Syncfusion has no liability for any damage or consequence that may arise by the use or viewing of the samples.
 The samples are for demonstrative purposes and if you choose to use or access the samples you agree to not hold Syncfusion liable, in any form, for any damage that is related to use, accessing or otherwise viewing the samples.
 By accessing, viewing, or otherwise seeing the samples you acknowledge and agree Syncfusion’s samples will not allow you to seek injunctive relief in any form for any claim related to the sample.
 If you do not agree to this, do not view, access, utilize or otherwise do anything with Syncfusion’s samples.